munishbp/AI-PEER/ARCHITECTURE.md

 3. Backend validates credentials (bcrypt comparison for login, or creates new user for registration).
 4. Backend calls Google Identity Platform to send an SMS with a 6-digit code.
 5. Rate limiting enforced: 60-second cooldown between codes, max 5 per hour per phone.
 6. User enters the SMS code.
-App calls `POST /auth/verify`.
+App calls `POST /auth/verify` (`app/verify.tsx`).
-7. Backend verifies code with Identity Platform, then generates a Firebase custom token and a refresh token (30-day expiry, stored in Firestore `refreshTokens` collection).
+7. Backend verifies code with Identity Platform, then generates a Firebase custom token and a UUID refresh token (30-day expiry, stored in Firestore `refreshTokens` collection).
-8. Client calls `signInWithCustomToken()` with the Firebase JS SDK and stores the refresh token in AsyncStorage.
+8. Client calls `signInWithCustomToken()` with the Firebase JS SDK and stores the refresh token in AsyncStorage under key `"refreshToken"` (`app/verify.tsx:41-43`).
+9. Post-2FA routing: new users (`res.isNewUser || mode === 'create'`) are sent to `/welcome`; returning users go directly to `/(tabs)` (`app/verify.tsx:46-50`).
+There is no `tutorial.tsx` screen in this path.
-9. On subsequent app launches, the client calls `POST /auth/refresh` with the stored refresh token to get a new custom token without re-entering credentials.
-This is the **two-token persistence** path: refresh token → custom token → ID token (extracted from the User object via `getIdToken()`).
+10. On subsequent cold starts, `AuthContext.restoreSession` reads the refresh token from AsyncStorage and calls `POST /auth/refresh` to obtain a new Firebase custom token, then calls `signInWithCustomToken()` to re-establish the Firebase session (`src/auth/AuthContext.tsx:27-61`).
+This is the **cold-start token restore** path.
-10. All protected API calls include the Firebase ID token as a Bearer token in the Authorization header.
+11. All protected API calls include the Firebase ID token as a Bearer token in the Authorization header.
+12. **Dual-token auth model:** Two orthogonal refresh mechanisms coexist:
+    - **Custom UUID refresh tokens** (30-day expiry, stored in Firestore `refreshTokens` and AsyncStorage): used exclusively for cold-start session restore via `AuthContext.restoreSession`.
+They exchange for a new Firebase custom token via `POST /auth/refresh`.
-11. **Per-request token freshness:** the ID token in `AuthContext` state is captured at restore/login time and never auto-refreshes — Firebase ID tokens expire after ~1 hour.
-For protected calls that may run mid-session (e.g., `submitActivityToBackend`), callers should invoke `auth.currentUser?.getIdToken(true)` inline to force a refresh against Firebase's internal refresh token (which is separate from the app's `/auth/refresh` cold-start path).
-The two refresh systems coexist orthogonally.
+    - **Firebase internal refresh tokens** (managed by the Firebase JS SDK): used for per-request ID token freshness during an active session.
+For protected calls that may run mid-session (e.g., `submitActivityToBackend`), callers invoke `auth.currentUser?.getIdToken(true)` inline to force a fresh ID token directly from Firebase's token endpoint without involving the app's `/auth/refresh` route (`src/exercise-activity-storage.ts:260`).
+This prevents the silent 401-after-1-hour failure that would occur if the ID token captured at login time were reused across the session.
-12. **`req.user` injection on the backend:** the auth middleware (`API/middleware/authMiddleware.js`) verifies the Bearer token AND attaches the decoded token to `req.user` so downstream controllers can read `req.user.uid` directly.
+13. **`req.user` injection on the backend:** the auth middleware (`API/middleware/authMiddleware.js`) verifies the Bearer token AND attaches the decoded token to `req.user` so downstream controllers can read `req.user.uid` directly.
 New controllers should ALWAYS use `req.user.uid` for the user identity — taking the user id from the request body would let any authenticated caller pass another user's id (a real authorization gap).
 The activities controller demonstrates the correct pattern.

 ## Data Flow: Exercise Videos